nubificus/vaccel-docs/docs/index.md

-# Welcome to vAccel Docs
+# Welcome to vAccel Documentation

-This website contains documentation for vAccel, a set of software tools that semantically expose hardware acceleration functionality to isolated workloads running on VM sandboxes.
+This website contains documentation for vAccel, a framework that semantically exposes hardware acceleration functionality to isolated workloads running on VM sandboxes.

 vAccel enables workloads to enjoy hardware acceleration while running on environments that do not have direct (physical) access to acceleration devices.